Vancouver-KDD/book-study/07-designing-data-Intensive-applications/06-partitioning/dave/06-Partitioning.md

   - Different users may be stored on different partitions, but within each user, the updates are stored ordered by timestamp on a single partition.

 ### Skewed Workloads and Relieving Hot Spots
-- As discussed, hashing a key to determine its partition can help reduce hot spots.
+- As discussed, hashing a key to determine its partition can help *reduce* hot spots.
-- However, it can’t avoid them entirely: in the extreme case where all reads and writes are for the same key, you still end up with all requests being routed to the same partition.
+- However, it *can’t avoid* them entirely: in the extreme case where all reads and writes are for the same key, you still end up with all requests being routed to the same partition.
+- This kind of workload is perhaps unusual, but not unheard of:
+  - **Celebrity**
-- This kind of workload is perhaps unusual, but not unheard of: for example, on a social media site, a celebrity user with millions of followers may cause a storm of activity when they do something [14].
+  - for example, on a social media site, a celebrity user with millions of followers may cause a storm of activity when they do something [14].
   - This event can result in a large volume of writes to the same key (where the key is perhaps the user ID of the celebrity, or the ID of the action that people are commenting on).
-Hashing the key doesn’t help, as the hash of two identical IDs is still the same.
+  - Hashing the key doesn’t help, as the hash of two identical IDs is still the same.
 - Today, most data systems are not able to automatically compensate for such a highly skewed workload, so it’s the responsibility of the application to reduce the skew.
   - For example, if one key is known to be very hot, a simple technique is to add a random number to the beginning or end of the key.
-Just a two-digit decimal random number would split the writes to the key evenly across 100 different keys, allowing those keys to be distributed to different partitions.
+  - Just a two-digit decimal random number would split the writes to the key evenly across 100 different keys, allowing those keys to be distributed to different partitions.
   - However, having split the writes across different keys, any reads now have to do additional work, as they have to read the data from all 100 keys and combine it.
-- This technique also requires additional bookkeeping: it only makes sense to append the random number for the small number of hot keys; for the vast majority of keys with low write throughput this would be unnecessary overhead.
+  - This technique also requires additional bookkeeping: it only makes sense to append the random number for the small number of hotkeys; for the vast majority of keys with low write throughput this would be unnecessary overhead.
 Thus, you also need some way of keeping track of which keys are being split.
 - Perhaps in the future, data systems will be able to automatically detect and compensate for skewed workloads; but for now, you need to think through the trade-offs for your own application.

 ## Partitioning and Secondary Indexes